METS-Programme/ugandaemr-usermanual/data_quality_checks.md

 ![Data Violations](/assets/list_of_data_violations.png)

 **NOTE: ** The search allows a user to search for names of clients, ART and Exposed Infant numbers as identifiers
+## Fix the Violations
+1. Click the link to fix the issue with the data.
+2. Once you have completed fixing the issue, then manually run the rules against the updated data

  ## Manually Run Data Validation Rules
  At times it is necessary to manually run the data validation rules: